 Opinions are divided on the merits of certain technical analysis indicators, but many traders swear by the efficacy of the golden cross stocks pattern.
 Many claim it to be a vital tool in deciding when to buy and sell stocks.
-Stocks that create the golden cross are ones to look at with a discerning eye and see if there is opportunity there.
+Stocks that create the golden cross are ones to look at with a discerning eye and see if there is an opportunity there.

 Table of Contents

-- Does Trading Golden Cross Stocks Really Work?
+- Golden Cross Stocks Introduction

-Does Trading Golden Cross Stocks Really Work?
+Golden Cross Stocks Introduction

-Investors and traders alike, love moving averages because they strip out the intra-day volatility of a share price (“noise”).
+Investors and traders love moving averages because they strip out the intra-day volatility of a share price (“noise”).
 And the result: A fixed trend you can track over a specific time frame.

-Spotting Golden Cross Stocks In The Wild
+Spotting Golden Cross Stocks

 Golden cross stocks are considered to have a bullish breakout signal.
 This occurs when a short-term moving average (such as the 50-day MA) sharply rises and crosses over the longer-term moving average (such as the 200-day MA.

 Typically, because a golden cross is associated with a sharp upward movement in price, it is used as a buy signal, assuming that a significant uptrend will follow.